 Take things down a notch with a more simple collection of lily of the valley.
 A bouquet with a slimmer profile can complement a more dramatic or intricate dress design, or even emphasize a more minimalist wedding style.

 Make It Dainty

 Perfect in place of a corsage for a mother of the bride or groom, opt for a delicate handful of blooms.
-This mother of the bride carried a dainty petite bouquet of only Lily of the Valley at this citrus-infused Ojai wedding.
+Here, this mother of the bride carried a dainty, petite bouquet of only lily of the valley at this citrus-infused Ojai wedding.